-You can keep the butter for up to 7 days in a fridge, or 2 months in the freezer.
-If you plan to freeze it I recommend cutting it into small cubes so you can thaw just what you need.
+You can keep this vegan butter for up to 2 months in the freezer.
+I recommend cutting it into small cubes so you can thaw just what you need.

 You all know where to use butter, but here are a few ideas of what you can do with it:

-- Breakfast: Spread on warm toast, sandwiches, top your pancakes or even stir into oatmeal.
+- Breakfast: Spread on warm toast, and sandwiches, top your pancakes or even stir into oatmeal.
 Breakfast will never be the same!

 - Use in baked goods: Cookies!
 Banana bread, cupcakes, pies, the possibilities are endless.
-Oh, and what about puff pastry!
+Oh, and what about puff pastry?

-- Make frosting: Yep, you can use this butter to make buttercream frosting the traditional way, it will be soft and fluffy.
+- Make the frosting: Yep, you can use this butter to make buttercream frosting the traditional way, it will be soft and fluffy.

 - Brown: I successfully made brown butter from it, you have to be careful not to burn it though.
-Then use in cookies, sauces, etc.
+Then use it in cookies, sauces, etc.

-- Add flavor: Stir in risotto before serving, add to sauces, or melt on vegetables, a knob of butter will take your meal to the next level.
+- Add a flavor: Stir in risotto before serving, add to sauces, or melt on vegetables, a knob of butter will take your meal to the next level.

-Let me know in the comments if you try it!
+Let me know in the comments if you try this recipe!

 Cultured Cashew Milk

-- 1/2 cup (75g) raw cashews
+- ½ cup raw cashews

-- 2/3 cup (160g) water
+- ⅔ cup water

 - Place the raw cashews in a bowl.
 Cover and let soak overnight, or for at least 8 hours.

 - Drain the cashews and put them back in the bowl.
 Bring a pot of water to a boil.
 Once boiling, pour the water over the cashews.
-This step will kill possible bacterias.
+This step will kill possible bacteria.
 Drain the cashews.